ClickCease

 • Increased engagement in therapeutic activities

-Goals should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
+Ensure that goals adhere to the SMART criteria: Specific, Measurable, Achievable, Relevant, and Time-bound.

 4. Treatment Interventions

-• Cognitive Behavioral Therapy (CBT): Focuses on identifying and changing negative thought patterns and behaviors.
+• Cognitive Behavioral Therapy (CBT): Focuses on identifying and altering negative thought patterns and behaviors.

 5. Progress Monitoring